asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 I ended up trying many permutations of 4 convolutional layers and 1 fully connected layer and I decided to keep max pooling as a way of allowing the model to learn translational invariance, which I thought would help it drive uphill and downhill on track 2.

-Moreover `hyperopt` seemed unable to decide is any kind of dropout was useful or not.
+Moreover `hyperopt` seemed unable to decide if any kind of dropout was useful or not.
 Based on my intuition that dropout would have reduce overfitting for the flatten and dense layers, but that perhaps maxpooling was enough to reduce overfitting for the convolutional layers, I arbitrarily chose the values above.

 Here are some general observations about using `hyperopt` in this way: